Akoriola/Akoriola/README.md

 ### 🔍 About Me

 I’m a results-driven **Data Analyst** passionate about uncovering trends, solving business problems, and delivering actionable insights.
-My work is centered around clean, structured data pipelines and compelling visual storytelling.
+My work is centered around clean, structured data pipelines and compelling visualizations.

 - 🎯 Strong background in **SQL**, **Excel**, **Python**, and **Tableau**
 - 📊 Experienced in data wrangling, exploration, dashboarding, and automation